jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

-# Appendix B
+# Appendix B - Answers for Review Questions
 ![*Git commit messages--after developing this book I understand this completely*](images/Chapter-Header/Appendix-B/git_commit-2.png "Git Commit")

-This section contains the answers to the chapter review questions
+This section contains the questions and answers to the chapter review questions.

 ## Chapter 01